Maxopoly/Maxopoly/README.md

 A few years ago I got into programming by making small Minecraft mods and a Master in CS later that's what I still mostly do on here.
 I'm proud to have contributed to many other open source projects, like for example Nextcloud.

-- Currently looking for work in IT-Security
+- Working as IT-Security consultant
 - Linux enthusiast
 - Open source nerd